 "Following that are the Castellans and the Stewards, men below the higher nobility who would maybe rule a castle or two in the name of a Baron or even a Jarl," Loki said.
 "Chieftains are generally below them, though sometimes you get a particularly powerful chieftain who rules an unusually large amount of land.
 Finally, you have the Clerks and Thegns, freemen, raised either by possessing a reasonable amount of land or money or having gained rank in the local bureaucracy.
 Local sorcerers general hold a similar place in the ranking system.
 Finally, you have free men and indentured servants.
 Indentured servants are essentially working to pay off a debt.
 As such, they are not paid, or if they are, it is a minimal amount as they are working to pay the person they are working for.
-They are, however, given food, board and training in their job, meaning that they gain a home and a skill, and the employer gains a cheap worker."
+They are, however, given food, board and training in their job, meaning that they gain a home and a skill, and the employer gains a cheap worker, and are very rare."

 "Are there female nobility?"
 Harry asked.